Police: Connecticut man was trying to sell viper, cobras

 MERIDEN, Conn.
-(AP) — Connecticut police have charged a man they say was trying to sell venomous snakes it is illegal to possess in the state.
+(AP) — Connecticut police have charged a man they say was trying to sell venomous snakes.

-State environmental police on Thursday charged 21-year-old Cameron DeFrances with multiple counts of illegal possession of wild animals and reckless endangerment after finding seven live snakes including a viper and several cobras as well as two dead snakes in his Meriden home.
+State environmental police on Thursday charged 21-year-old Cameron DeFrances with multiple counts of illegal possession of wild animals and reckless endangerment after finding seven live snakes in his Meriden home.
+A viper, several cobras and two dead snakes were discovered.

 State officials got a search warrant after getting a tip from the U.S. Fish and Wildlife Service that DeFrances was selling snakes through social media.